South's Oldest Rivalry: Series history

 The Virginia–Carolina rivalry reached its modern crescendo during the 1990s when George Welsh and Mack Brown strolled the sidelines and turned both sides of the rivalry into top ACC programs with nationally ranked teams more years than not.
 In the 1990–1997 period that both sides were consistently near the top of the ACC standings, Welsh and the Cavaliers won five games to Brown and the Tar Heels' three.
 Welsh finished 7–3 overall against Brown including two wins in 1988 and 1989 while the Tar Heels were still deep in rebuilding mode (finishing 1–10 in Brown's first two years).
 After building up the program, Brown left Carolina for Texas after the 1997 season.
 Soon after his departure, both programs seemed to enter a slow decline and Welsh retired in 2000.

 In 2010, UNC broke a long losing streak in Charlottesville, UNC's first road win in the series since 1981.
-It ended what many UNC fans mockingly described as the "Charlottesville Curse" which lasted one year short of three decades.
+It ended what many UNC fans mockingly described as the "Charlottesville Curse" which lasted just short of three decades.
 UVA led the overall series from 1893 to 1944, but UNC has since led from 1945 onward.
 Virginia closed to within two games in 2009 (or a tie if including the 1956 forfeit) but UNC then proceeded to win seven games in a row (2010–2016) as the Tar Heels went undefeated in the rivalry during the entire Virginia tenure of Mike London.
-Notwithstanding that extended losing streak, as of 2018 Virginia is 22–13–1 in the rivalry since 1983.
+Despite that extended losing streak, as of 2024 Virginia is 25–16–1 in the rivalry since 1983.

-The second-most played game for these teams, as of 2018, is fifteen fewer games (108 as of 2018) for North Carolina's in-state rivalry against NC State, and the second-most played series for Virginia is twenty-three fewer, 100 games as of 2018, for its own in-state rivalry against Virginia Tech (for the Commonwealth Cup).